 Conclusion

-The veterinary industry continues to understand canine adenovirus and find ways to treat and cure the infections effectively.
+The veterinary industry continues to understand canine adenovirus and find ways to treat and manage respiratory infections and infectious hepatitis in dogs effectively.
 The virus is truly a dangerous threat to your dog’s health, but it can be prevented.

 Vaccinating your dog, staying vigilant for symptoms, and maintaining good hygiene are some of the effective ways to protect your dog against adenovirus.
 By staying informed and taking proactive steps, you can give your canine companion a healthy and disease-free life.